hos-arafat/RL_Agents/README.md

     For the Simple Gridworld Env : "simplemaze" "simplegrid" "simplegridworld" "simplegridworldenv" "simpleroomsenv"  "simpleroom"  "maze"  "grid"

 ```'--agent'```:Type of Agent Algorithm to execute (required).
 Two algorithms are available:
 1. SARSA
 2. Q-Learning
-legal values for the --env argument:
+legal values for the '''--env''' argument:
 	For the SARSA Agent      >> any string that starts with an "S" (or "s")
 	For the Q Learning Agent >> any string that stars with "Q" (or "q")